-Yes.
-MSCs are immunoprivileged.
-This means that MSCs can be used to treat any member of your family, with little risk of transplant rejection or GVHD.
+MSCs are considered to be immunoprivileged so they can potentially be used to treat an immediate family member with little risk of transplant rejection or GVHD.

-No. Currently, there are no public cord blood or tissue banks that will collect, process and store MSCs for future transplant.
+No. Currently, there are no public cord blood banks that will collect, process and store MSCs for future transplantation.

 Yes.
-Cord tissue MSCs can be expanded, which multiplies the number of viable stem cells to doses that are suitable for an adult transplant.
+Cord tissue stem cells can be expanded, which multiplies the number of viable stem cells to doses that are suitable for an adult transplant.